SuperchillB/clearscore/README.md

-# bud-assignment
+# ClearScore assignment

 ---

 ## Project context

-This is a take-home assignment for a Frontend Developer position at Bud.
+This is a take-home assignment for a Frontend Developer position at ClearScore.
 The project consisted in creating a small app that filters through a list of transactions fetched from a provided API endpoint, and to show only the 10 smallest expenses.

 Constraints summary: